airpiazza/Pizze/README.md

 # Pizze
-In the process of building a social media pizza sharing android app
+I am in the process of building a social media pizza sharing android app.

+I did not include the google-services.json file.